-On November 8, 2022, the Company issued a total of 3,000,000 shares of common stock to the Chief Executive Officer.
+On November 8, 2022, the Company issued a total of 600,000 shares of common stock to the Chief Executive Officer.
 These shares of common stock were valued at \$960,000 in accordance with FASB ASC Topic 718.
 The fair value of the shares will be amortized as an expense over the vesting period.
 The shares became fully vested on November 8, 2024.
-The expense for the six months ended June 30, 2025 and 2024 was \$0 and \$242,666, respectively.
+The expense for the nine months ended September 30, 2025 and 2024 was \$0 and \$364,000, respectively.

 On March 19, 2025, the Company announced that its Board of Directors authorized a share repurchase program under which the Company may purchase up to \$5.0 million of its common stock.
 Purchases under the share repurchase program may be made from time to time, in such amounts as management deems appropriate, through a variety of methods, which may include open market purchases, privately negotiated transactions, block trades, accelerated share repurchase transactions, purchases through 10b5-1 trading plans, or by any combination of such methods.
 The timing and amount of any repurchases pursuant to the share repurchase program will be determined based upon a variety of factors, including general market conditions, share price, corporate and regulatory requirements and limitations, corporate liquidity requirements and priorities, and other factors.
-The Company anticipates that any repurchases will not occur before the second half of 2025.
 The share repurchase program does not have an expiration date, does not require the Company to repurchase any specific number of shares of its common stock, if any, and may be modified, suspended or terminated at any time without notice.
-During the three and six months ended June 30, 2025, there were no repurchases made under the program.
+During the three and nine months ended September 30, 2025, there were no repurchases made under the program.